Who is responsible for your data

 Your IP address, which you use to visit our websites, is shared with our advertising partner, Google AdSense, which we use to display advertising on our forum website.
 By using our forum website, you explicitly give consent to us for to show you advertising, as we are a not-for-profit organisation, and these ads pay for our hosting requirements.

-All data we hold is stored inside the EEA.
+All data we hold is stored inside the UK, and subject to UK GPDR.
 Your IP may be passed on to Google as part of its AdSense platform.

 You are entitled to see copies of all personal data held by us and to amend, correct or delete such data.
 You can also limit, restrict or object to the processing of your data.
 You can use do this yourself, using the Forum Profile settings.
 There are no other locations we hold your data.